 If you’re married or in a civil partnership, you may be able to reduce your dividend tax bill by investing as a couple.
 For example, if you are a higher rate taxpayer, it makes sense to hold income-producing investments in your partner’s name, if they are a basic rate taxpayer, to reduce your tax liability.

-2. Frozen National Insurance thresholds
+2. Frozen income tax thresholds

 What can you do about it?

-Check how much your council tax is increasing by finding your local council, if you don’t already know what this is, using the Gov.uk tool, and look at its website.
+Check how much your council tax is increasing by finding your local council, if you don’t already know what this is, using the gov.uk tool, and look at its website.
 Check your latest bill to find out which council tax band your home falls under – these range from A to H.

 What can you do about it?